-expenses are being met acceptable proof unless questionable or inconsistent with other information.
+Explains how the living expenses are being met The customer's statement is acceptable proof unless questionable or inconsistent with other information. -- --

+Term Definition

-Term Definition EEI is a situation that occurs when the monthly living expenses reported are higher than the monthly income reported.
-This is either at the time of the initial determination of eligibility or later.
+EEI is a situation that occurs when the monthly living expenses reported are higher than the monthly income reported.
+This is either at the time of the initial

+determination of eligibility or later.